NannyML: Shaping the Future of Model Supervision

 Our vision is to go from machine learning to automated systems in general and link their performance to business impact.
 We believe all enterprises will operate in the future like a quant hedge fund: Evaluating tons of data to derive business decisions.

 Companies make decisions based on complex models, but most don’t have a risk department.
-With NannyML, we provide them with the ability to do what financial institutions used to do and give superpowers to decision-makers.
+With NannyML, we give decision-makers superpowers and the ability to do what financial institutions used to do.